Arun-771/Movie-Data-pipeline-project-ETL-/README.md

 Finally, a bonus feature was added by engineering a decade column from the release year, providing a valuable dimension for temporal analysis within the MySQL database.

+5.Challenges and Solutions
-Challenges and SolutionsThis ETL project faced three primary technical hurdles.
+This ETL project faced three primary technical hurdles.
 The most critical was managing the OMDb API rate limits, which was solved by implementing a time.sleep(1) delay before each request to ensure the \approx 1,000 calls completed successfully.
 Next, a persistent Foreign Key error was fixed by reversing the table load order in etl.py (loading ratings before movies) to resolve database constraints.
-Finally, accurately analyzing average ratings required handling the pipe-separated genre string; for submission, the simple grouping method was used, though the need for more complex SQL string-splitting logic was acknowledged for truly accurate individual genre analysis.
+Finally, accurately analyzing average ratings required handling the pipe-separated genre string;for submission,the simple grouping method was used, though the need for more complex SQL string-splitting logic was acknowledged for truly accurate individual genre analysis.